-The GEF recognizes that efforts targeted at prevention, reduction and control of coastal pollution caused by land-based activities are crucial to maintaining the ecological, social, and economic well-being of countries situated along the coasts of the world’s LMEs.
-The threat from nutrient pollution to coastal zones has historically been one of the priorities within the International Waters (IW) focal area, with a total investment to date of US$422 million leveraging a total of US$4.64 billion from other partners.
-Read more+
+Efforts targeted at prevention, reduction, and control of coastal pollution caused by land-based activities are crucial to maintaining the ecological, social, and economic well-being of countries situated along the coasts of the world’s LMEs.
+The threat from nutrient pollution to coastal zones has historically been one of the priorities within the IW focal area, with a total investment to date of US$422 million leveraging a total of US$4.64 billion from other partners.

-The Agricultural Pollution Control Project in Călărași, Romania improved the health and economic situation of 26,700 farmers by introducing nonpoint pollution control devices and best practices, particularly on-farm and communal platforms to control pollution run-off from manure.
-Over a 2.5 year period, the project resulted in a 28 percent drop in levels of nitrate in drinking water.
+These engagements led to scaling-up of national investments in the Danube basin.
+The Agricultural Pollution Control Project in Călărași, Romania, for example, improved the health and economic situation of 26,700 farmers by introducing nonpoint pollution control devices and best practices, particularly on-farm and communal platforms to control pollution run-off from manure.
+Over a 2.5-year period, the project resulted in a 28% drop in levels of nitrate in drinking water.
 This substantially reduced the risk of blue baby syndrome due to acute nitrate poisoning.
-This project successfully demonstrated innovations and catalyzed scaling up at national level in another 86 nutrient vulnerable zones, which was essential in order for Romania to meet international drinking water standards, as well as the EU Nitrate Directive.
+This project successfully demonstrated innovations and catalyzed scaling up at the national level in another 86 nutrient vulnerable zones, which was essential in order for Romania to meet international drinking water standards, as well as the EU Nitrate Directive.